communitybridge/docs/project-control-center-pre-release/adding-a-main-project.md

 1.Login into PCC.

 {% hint style="info" %}
-If you do not have access to PPC, you need to raise the service ticket to get access to PCC.
+If you do not have access to PCC, you need to raise the service ticket to get access to PCC.
 Refer [PCC Overview](https://docs.linuxfoundation.org/lfx/project-control-center-pre-release/overview).
 {% endhint %}

 2.The PCC dashboard appears.
 Click **+Add Project**.